 Form of assessment

-Participation on 70% of all lectures, Two oral presentations, Draft of business concept, Peer review of business idea and business canvas
+Participation on 70% of all lectures, One oral presentation, Draft of business concept

 1. Participation on 70% of all lectures (regular and guest lectures) and seminars.